-According to ancient authors, numerous ships arrived in Mahabalipuram, each of them filled with valuable cargo – heaps of gemstones, lots of gold and other valuables.
+According to ancient authors, numerous ships arrived in Mahabalipuram, each of them filled with valuable cargo – heaps of gemstones, lots of gold, and other valuables.
 Many Pallava traders lived in other countries and many foreigners lived in Mahabalipuram.

-Much of the wealth was invested in exquisite architecture of Mahabalipuram: one after another in Mahabalipuram appeared sophisticated temples and other structures.
+Much of the wealth was invested in the exquisite architecture of Mahabalipuram: one after another in Mahabalipuram appeared sophisticated temples and other structures.
 Up to this day, there have been preserved some 400 monuments of art, history, and architecture, some of them of world importance to the arts and history.